All About the cooperation workplace

 - Tell them how: This is one of the most important parts of the whole process.
 While trying to gain their cooperation, they forget to guide employees about how to do the work.
 As a result, even after gaining the cooperation the project fails to achieve the deliverables expected out of it.
 As per the structure tell them step by step about how to start the process, how to meet the ends and how to finish.
 Promise them to be there whenever they need you.
 For that, an essential part is to create an open door policy.
 Along with that create an automatic feedback system which will allow you to control the whole process and not worry about course corrections at a later stage.

 - Provide resources: Before assigning them any resources, make sure that you have your budget calculated.
 Once you assign the resources, you can’t take back.
 So be prudent and assign resources according to the constraints of the project.
 If you maintain transparency you will gain the cooperation of your employees.

 You may wonder why we have etched out the entire process from beginning to completion in this article.
 The reason is gaining cooperation is not a quick fix.
 It’s a process and sometimes very long.
-So only talking about few things will not gain cooperation at workplace.
+So only talking about a few things will not gain cooperation at the workplace.
 You need to do the whole thing, again and again, and again.

-Finally, it should be mentioned that there are particularly three elements of gaining cooperation at workplace.
+Finally, it should be mentioned that there are particularly three elements of gaining cooperation at the workplace.
 Let’s look at them briefly.

 - Trust: If you want to gain the cooperation of others the common thread between you and them should be a relationship of trust.
 If they don’t trust you then by no means you can gain their cooperation.
 But how to build trust?
 You need to follow the above steps as a guide to ensure trust.
 The only thing you need to make sure that they should know that you are always thinking about their well-being and not exploiting them because of your authority or position.
 If you can ensure that their trust, gaining their cooperation is just a byproduct.